 Next, \cref{lemma:np_larger_ns} with $\lambda = \lambda_1$ yields with probability at least $1 - \exp\left( - \Omega(\sigma) \cdot \left(\frac{\lambda_1}{\Gamma} \right)^2 \right)$,

-for the estimator in line \cref{line:multiplicative_error} of \cref{alg:mst_add_query}.
+for the estimator in line \ref{line:multiplicative_error} of \cref{alg:mst_add_query}.
 Since we do not know which estimator the algorithm actually uses, to bound the error, we need to take the worse bound for both directions of these two inequalities, and for the failure probability as well.
-There, it always holds with probability at least $1 - \exp\left( - \Omega(\sigma) \cdot \left(\frac{\lambda_1}{\Gamma} \right)^2 \right)$,
+Thus, it holds with probability at least $1 - \exp\left( - \Omega(\sigma) \cdot \left(\frac{\lambda_1}{\Gamma} \right)^2 \right)$ that

 and that